zengm71/Course-Overview/git-section/Git Class 1.md

 ```

-Now our `hello_world.txt` file is `staged` to be committed.
+Now our `hello.py` file is `staged` to be committed.
 Git hasn't started tracking the file changes - it just know that we're preparing to commit that file to our formal history.

 Now let's do just that, commit it to the formal history.
 We can do that with: